-This helps you track the individual status of any order (such as processing, on-hold, delivered, etc.), order trends over time (including changes in volume, customers’ buying behaviours, preferences, and locations), returned orders, orders with mistakes, and if orders can’t be fulfiled because of insufficient inventory levels.
+This helps you track the individual status of any order (such as processing, on-hold, delivered, etc.), order trends over time (including changes in volume, customers’ buying behaviors, preferences, and locations), returned orders, orders with mistakes, and if orders can’t be fulfilled because of insufficient inventory levels.

 Inventory management is the monitoring of an ecommerce business’s stocked goods including storing inventory, ordering and restocking inventory, and inventory forecasting.

 One of the most important parts of inventory management is figuring out how much inventory you should have on hand: Too much inventory, and you risk poor cash flow, paying too much for storage, and having outdated products; Too little, and you’ll run out, fail to meet customer demand, and miss out on potential sales.